eli-shen08/azure_Data_Migration_project/README.md

   - Notebook 1 runs automatically

-  - Cleans data and processes and validates data
+  - Cleans data and processes and validates data and stores in **Delta** format.

 **Transform Silver → Gold:**